top

 Insurance Coverage of CBD

-Does Medicare cover CBD?
-Because of the federal prohibitions on prescribing Schedule 1 substances, there is no Medicare coverage for the purchase of medical marijuana or CBD derivatives.
-Any out-of-pocket costs one would incur purchasing marijuana for medical use will not count toward any deductibles under Part B or a Medicare Prescription Drug Plan.
-If congress will pass H.R.841 that will force the FDA to decide on CBD.
-In that case, coverage could potentially change to cover it.
+Neither Medicaid or Medicare cover CBD products, or any Cannabis products, including medical marijuana.
+Any out-of-pocket costs one would incur purchasing CBD or marijuana for medical use will not count toward any deductibles under Part B or a Medicare Prescription Drug Plan.
+If the FDA approves CBD, Medicaid and Medicare coverage could potentially change.